 The shielding category consisted of those at very high risk of severe illness from COVID-19.

-From 31 July there has been a pause made to those who were previously shielding.
-This means people who were shielding can go back to workplaces where they cannot work from home.
-However working from home and working flexibly where possible should remain the best option for people who had been shielding.
+People who were shielding should not go back to workplaces unless they cannot work from home.
+Working from home and working flexibly where possible should remain the best option for people who had been shielding.
 Employers should support people to safely return to work and ensure they can stringently follow public health guidance around physical distancing and hygiene.